Grassroots Motorsports $2018 Challenge Rules

 We recommend you have the car inspected locally and ahead of time by a qualified SCCA or NHRA inspector so no surprises crop up at the event.
 Failed cars will be reinspected after fixes are made.
 Entries that fail onsite tech inspection will not be allowed to run.

 Cars must meet the safety requirements of the SCCA Solo program while running the autocross, and the NHRA when running the drag strip.
 Your safety prep level will limit your drag race times.
-To discourage bonsai runs, cars that run quicker than their safety prep level allows will not be given a time for that pass, and may be barred from future drag passes.
+To discourage bonzai runs, cars that run quicker than their safety prep level allows will not be given a time for that pass, and may be barred from future drag passes.
+Five-point roll bars meeting item 4:10 of the NHRA's general safety regulations are mandatory in all open-top cars running a 13.49 E.T. or faster.
 For a summary of NHRA’s safety rules, click here.